masatoshihanai/DistributedNE/index.md

 - __Provide high-quality edge partitionins__
 - __Scalablable to trillion-edge graphs on 200+ machines__

-The algorithm is based on  _parallel expansion_, where the edge parts are greedily expanded in parallel in such way that the increase of vertex-cuts in each part becomes the local minimum as the figure.
+The algorithm is based on  _parallel expansion_, where the edge parts are greedily expanded in parallel in such a way that the increase of vertex-cuts in each part becomes the local minimum.

 ![expansion](pics/ParallelExpansion.png)